AR Prototyping

 4. Gesture control – immersive, but users need to learn the gestures (no, waving frantically doesn’t count)

-Netflix’s prototype AR remote is a good example—users look at a show to select it, then use a subtle finger pinch to play (sci-fi vibes, but it’s real).
+Netflix’s prototype AR remote is a good example, users look at a show to select it, then use a subtle finger pinch to play.
+Sci-fi vibes, but it’s real.
+The interaction feels almost natural once you get the hang of it, and that’s the whole point.
+Instead of hunting through menus or barking commands at a speaker, you’re just pointing and pinching.
+Simple.
+Direct.
+No remote needed.

 If your UI floats through furniture, immersion shatters.
-Use spatial anchors and real-time depth sensing to position UI behind real objects when needed.
-Meta’s Quest 3 handles this fairly well—menus realistically slide behind your coffee table instead of cutting through it.
+Spatial anchors and real-time depth sensing help, they position UI behind real objects when it matters.
+Meta’s Quest 3 does this fairly well; menus realistically slide behind your coffee table instead of cutting straight through it.

 First-time users won’t touch AR again if onboarding feels like homework.
 Instead, use: